owncloud-archive/documentation/developer_manual/general/debugging.rst

 Debugging variables
 -------------------

-You should use exceptions if you need to debug variable values manually, and not alternatives like trigger_error() (which may not be logged).
+You should use exceptions if you need to debug variable values manually, and not alternatives like trigger_error() (which may not be logged), e.g.,:

-e.g.:

 .. code-block:: php